NW Heights Dental offers periodontal treatments for all stages

 - Posted on: Feb 28 2019

-Drs.
-Keri Smith and David Hiebert of NW Heights Dental understand the importance of a beautiful and healthy smile.
+Dr. Keri Smith of NW Heights Dental understand the importance of a beautiful and healthy smile.
 When patients have let their oral health habits go by the wayside, they may be putting their smile at risk for conditions such as tooth decay and periodontal disease.
 When periodontal disease (or gum disease) develops, it needs to be treated to avoid the later, more damaging stages.

 What is periodontal disease?